-- A41.
-Matters that may be considered in any engagement quality control review include, for example: [ISSUE A.3: Engagement Quality Control Review] - Significant risks identified during the engagement and the responses to those risks. - Judgments made, particularly with respect to materiality and significant risks. - The significance and disposition of corrected and uncorrected misstatements identified during the engagement. - The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies.
+- A44.
+Other matters relevant to evaluating the significant judgments made by the engagement team in an engagement quality control review of a listed entity include: - Significant risks identified during the engagement and the responses to those risks. - Judgments made, particularly with respect to materiality and significant risks. - The significance and disposition of corrected and uncorrected misstatements identified during the engagement. - The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies.